-No matter how you clean your house, if don’t get too meticulous with every nook and cranny, germs and dirt would remain lurking around.
+No matter how you clean your house, if don’t get too meticulous with every nook and cranny, germs and dirt will remain lurking around.
 If you’re grossed by just the thought of it, then probably it is time to look around and see the breeding places of these hideous organisms.
-And believe me, sometimes, the very thing that you used for cleaning is actually the one spreading bacteria around the house.
+And believe me, sometimes, the very thing that you use for cleaning is actually the one spreading bacteria around the house.

 With numerous diseases and flu hanging around, make sure that your house is free from all of them.
 But before you freak out, allow us to help you break down and check the places that you have neglected.
 Here are some of the dirtiest things in the house and how you can clean them:

 Yes, your dish sponge is one of the dirtiest items you have at home.
 While most people thought of the bathroom as the dirtiest place in the house, in a study conducted in 2011 by the NFS International, it was found out that the kitchen had it worse.
 There was a great number of bacteria, yeast, and mold in this corner of the house; specifically, there were coliform bacteria (family of Salmonella and E. coli) on more than 75% of the dish sponge and rags that they tested.

 To avoid this, you may place your wet sponge inside the microwave for two minutes every day.
 It is even better to replace the dish sponge every two weeks.
 To save a little more, you may replace sponges with dishcloths, towels, and rags because these can be reused and sanitized by bleach when washing.

 The doorknob is the most overlooked item when housecleaning.
 According to professional cleaners, doorknobs are one of the most germ-ridden items in public buildings and at home.
 So, if you don’t often wash your hands before touching the doorknob, you are actually inviting tons of contagious viruses into your home.
 So, the next time you go housecleaning, include the doorknob.
 It won’t cost you a lot of time, but it will save you from viral diseases.